Your cart is currently empty!

-The best evidence (and recommendations of professional bodies world-wide) is for a family-based approach, so look for names like FBT, "Maudsley Approach"(as opposed to "New Maudsley") and FT-AN.
-Key principles include mobilising the family to support weight recovery and normalisation of behaviours ā€” this is more effective than previous methods prioritising motivation and insight.
+The best evidence (and recommendations of professional bodies world-wide) is for a family-based approach.
+By which I mean variations on a theme, like FBT, FT-AN or FT-ED.
+Any of these refer to gold-standard treatment and you don't need to worry about which exact variation you get.
+Key principles include mobilising the family to support weight recovery and normalisation of behaviours — this is more effective than previous methods prioritising motivation and insight.
+(In spite of its name, 'The New Maudsley Method', is not included in the gold-standard treatment for children and adolescents.)

-Yes, if it's another term for FBT or FT-AN ā€” if sessions support the parents to take a central role in helping their son or daughter in practical ways.
+Yes, if it's another term for FBT or FT-AN — if sessions support the parents to take a central role in helping their son or daughter in practical ways.
 But if it's a general family therapy focusing on relationships, it's not an eating disorder treatment (though it might sometimes be a useful adjunct).

 Above, I have tried to give short answers.
-People ā€” even therapists ā€” get these various terms mixed up, or don't appreciate the differences.
+People — even therapists — get these various terms mixed up, or don't appreciate the differences.
 This can waste time, if someone misses out on the recommended treatment.
 Below, I explain all this in more depth.

 What is family therapy for eating disorders?